 - Belle defies a Sadistic Choice in Kingdom Hearts II.
 Xaldin kidnaps her and takes the rose that can lift Beast's curse, forcing Beast to choose which he'll give back.
 Although Beast chooses for Belle to be safe, she elbows Xaldin, saving herself and the rose.

-- Baldur's Gate II: Irenicus: "No, you'll warrant no villain's exposition from me."
+- In Baldur's Gate II, the player can ask Irenicus to explain his plans and motivations.
+He flatly replies, "No, you warrant no villain's exposition from me."

 - Link: The Faces of Evil and Motivational Kiss: "How about a kiss, for luck?"
 "You've got to be kidding me."